What is Wardrobe Anxiety?

 Why do I feel like I have nothing to wear when my closet is full?

-How do I reduce wardrobe anxiety quickly?
+How do I reduce wardrobe anxiety?